Ladd's Procedure (Malrotation)

 Charting Tips

-• Document division of Ladd's bands completely and widening of mesenteric base
+• Document division of Ladd's bands completely and SMA/SMV separation with mesenteric root widening

-• If bowel resected, document residual small bowel length, as this is critical for short gut risk assessment
+• If bowel resected, document residual small bowel length — critical for short gut syndrome risk assessment

 Billing Tips